Kodraaan/TEJ4M-Final/log.md

 ## May 8:
 Completed minimum viable product of the blackjack game including most game rules.
 This served as a valuable learning experience for TCP communication, python3 syntax, and the python socket library.

+## May 9:
+Started cryptocurrency peer-to-peer client code.
+Resolved the issue of not being able to find the client's own IP address.
+More blackjack game code debugging.